THE LORD SELKIRK ASSOCIATION

 On August 30, 1812, they completed the lengthy 700 mile voyage to the site chosen for the colony, near the forks of the Red and Assiniboine Rivers.
 Macdonell took formal possession of Assiniboia on September 4th, 1812.
 On their camp site on the east side of the Red River (now St. Boniface), he read the deed of transfer in English and French, to a small group of H.B.C. traders, Indians and Métis.
 Three Nor’Westers, including his cousin Alexander Macdonell, were also present.
 Land for settlement was chosen on the west side of the Red River, north of the point now known as Point Douglas.

-Lord Selkirk was personally on hand at Stromness to cheer the second group of colonists who sailed aboard the Prince of Wales on June 28, 1813.
-Passage was refused to all but 100 of the 700 applicants who were eager to leave the highlands for new homes abroad.
-This group, chiefly from the parish of Kildonan and Helmsdale in Sutherlandshire, was forced into leaving the country by Highland ‘improvements’ (the Highland Clearances).
+The second group of colonists sailed aboard the Prince of Wales on June 28, 1813.
+This group, chiefly from the parish of Kildonan and Helmsdale in Sutherlandshire was forced into leaving the country by Highland ‘improvements’ (the Highland Clearances).
 Far from destitute, they offered to pay more rent for their lands than sheep farmers would pay, and as well to raise a regiment of 700 men.
-Unable to get a hearing, they chose exile to the Red River colony, and willingly paid Selkirk the passage money of 10 pounds per head for 100 acres of land at 5 shillings per acre, and one year’s free provisions.
+Unable to get a hearing in Scotland, they chose emigration and willingly paid Selkirk the passage money of 10 pounds per head for 100 acres of land at 5 shillings per acre, and one year’s free provisions.

 Macdonell, anticipating their arrival, became concerned about the scarcity of food, and in January 1814, he placed an embargo on the export of pemmican from Assiniboia.
 Pemmican, made from buffalo meat, was the staple food of the fur trade, and the Red River region its source of supply.
 The Nor’Westers refused to obey the embargo and determined to be rid of the colony.
 In June 1815 they enticed 114 settlers (and 29 H.B.C. servants) to desert to Canada, and incited the Métis to harry the settlement.
 Macdonell surrendered to the Nor’Westers in exchange for a guarantee of safety for the remaining colonists.
 Those assurances proved meaningless.
 As the Canada-bound settlers embarked, the colony was attacked, buildings were burned and crops trampled.